boltlabs-inc/zkchannels-spec/tezos/1-setup.md

 ## Global defaults
 ### `TezosEscrowAgent` global defaults
-* `selfDelay`: an integer that represents the length of the dispute period.
+* `self_delay`: an integer that represents the length of the dispute period.
 The same delay is applied to the `expiry` and `custClose` entrypoints.
 The value is interpreted in seconds.

 * `minimum_depth`: an integer that represents the minimum number of confirmations for the funding to be considered final.